AdobeDocs/journeys.it-IT/help/using/expression/field-references.md

 Se si seleziona un campo da un&#39;origine dati esterna che richiede la chiamata di un parametro, viene visualizzata una nuova scheda a destra che consente di specificare questo parametro.
 A questo proposito, consulta la sezione [](../expression/expressionadvanced.md).

-Per i casi di utilizzo più complessi, se si desidera includere i parametri dell&#39;origine dati nell&#39;espressione principale, è possibile definirne i valori utilizzando i _params_ delle parole chiave.
+For more complex use cases, if you want to include the parameters of the data source in the main expression, you can define their values using the keyword _params_.
 Un parametro può essere una qualsiasi espressione valida anche da un&#39;altra origine dati che include anche un altro parametro.

 >[!NOTE]
 >